 Drawing blood may cause slight pain and occasionally bruising at the site where the needle enters.
 Some people feel light-headed or even faint when having blood taken.
 During the course of the trial we will need to take between 20ml and 67ml of blood at a single visit.
-The total amount we will take over the period of the trial will be up to (approximately) 271ml.
+The total amount we will take over the period of the trial will be (approximately) 174ml if you are in the general cohort, or (approximately) 311ml if you are in the immunology cohort.
+An additional 27-67ml would be taken at the COVID-19 pathway visit if you were to develop confirmed COVID-19 during the study.
 If repeat bloods are requested for safety reasons at a visit this will be up to 7ml.
 These amounts over the course of the year, should be below the limit of 470mL every 3 - 4 months for blood donations to the National Blood Transfusion Service.